Predidise-Bangkit-2022/ML_Capstone/README.md

-# ML
+# Repository of predidise app machine learning model
-Repository of ML Predidise captsone project
+The source of machine learning model code of Predidise to complete Bangkit Capstone Project